scirpter/DO_NOT_PAY/README.md

 # Freemium
-A bunch of cracked APKs I needed freemium from...
+A bunch of cracked apps I needed freemium from...

 ### Apps
 | APP      | VERSION | PURPOSE                                                                                                                                                                              |